 What to Look for in Pill Dispensers for Dementia?

-Many patients and caregivers only look at the price of these medication management solutions, but you should learn how to look beyond the upfront cost and consider other things that will ultimately influence the day-to-day life of the dementia patient.
+Many patients and caregivers only look at the price of these medication adherence and management solutions, but you should learn how to look beyond the upfront cost and consider other things that will ultimately influence the day-to-day life of the dementia patient.

 For patients who have poor vision, it’s recommended to choose something that comes with a large display and clearly labeled buttons.
-The way in which the pills are dispensed should also be taken into account.
+How the pills are dispensed should also be taken into account.
 Does the user need to open a lid, press a button, or flip the whole thing upside down?

-Today, however, a more advanced medication management tools come with alarms that not only give off sound, but also provide visual cues like flashing lights.
-Some even allow you to record a familiar voice, which could help in encouraging patients to follow the proper time to take their medicine.
+Today, however, a more advanced medication management system comes with alarms that not only give off sound but also provide visual cues like flashing lights.
+Some even allow you to record a familiar voice, which could help encourage patients to follow the proper time to take their medicine.

-- Locks and Connectivity – These serve as the primary security features of pill-dispensing tools.
-It’s recommended to go for dispensers that can be locked to prevent a patient from taking more pills at once or at the wrong time.
-It’s also wise to invest in a dispenser that can be connected to external devices to inform caregivers about when to check on the patient.
+These serve as the primary security features of pill-dispensing tools.
+It’s recommended to go for dispensers that can be locked to prevent a patient from taking more pills at once or at the wrong pills at the wrong time.

 Top 5 Pill Dispensers for Dementia